Cannabis Micronutrients: Essential Plant-Growth Guide

 Stage Nutrient Needs

-Vegetative Stage Higher nitrogen, balanced PK, calcium, magnesium
+Vegetative Stage Higher nitrogen, balanced Nitrogen, magnesium

 Recognizing and Correcting Micronutrient Deficiencies